-The idea behind a soundwave tattoo is that it allows you to play an audio file from a tattoo on your body.
+The idea behind this tattoo style is that it allows you to play an audio file from a tattoo.
 It’s designed to mirror the shape of a waveform of a recording and can be played back using a Skin Motion app.
-The waveform created from an audio file is stencilled onto your body and uploaded to an app, then the app uses image recognition to identify the soundwave and play it back.
+The waveform created from an audio file is stencilled onto your body and uploaded to an app.
+Then the app uses image recognition to identify the soundwave and play it back.
 A soundwave tattoo can playback up to 60 seconds but the best ones work between 5-20 seconds.
 Of course, you can’t use anything that is copyrighted so it’s best to use something from a personal recording.

-Skin Motion; Baci the singing dog Soundwave Tattoo
+Skin Motion; Baci the singing dog Soundwave Tattoos

 How does it work?

-A soundwave tattoo is created by making a recording, uploading it to generate a stencil for the design which is then taken to a trained Soundwave tattoo artist.
+A soundwave tattoo is created by making a recording.
+And then uploading it to generate a stencil for the design which is then taken to a trained tattoo artist.
 Once the soundwave tattoo is completed, an image of it is uploaded to the app and once activated the person can then open the Skin Motion app and use the camera on their phone to commence playback.
-The soundwave tattoo is limited by size, placement and how much it can be customised so it’s not for everyone, but think of it like using a QR code on your body!
+The soundwave tattoo is limited by size, placement and how much it can be customised.
+It’s not for everyone, but think of it like using a QR code on your body!